Certificate IV in Textile Design, Development and Production - MST40116

-In the Advanced Diploma stage of the program you will develop sophisticated skills and expertise in colour, drawing, design and computing, enabling you to plan, develop and produce screen-printed, machine-knitted or woven fabrics for a variety of applications.
+In the Advanced Diploma stage of the course you will develop sophisticated skills and expertise in colour, drawing, design and computing, enabling you to plan, develop and produce screen-printed, machine-knitted or woven fabrics for a variety of applications.

 You will build on your skills to create experimental textile samples using a range of materials and processes, including dye technologies, digital printing, laser cutting and fabric manipulation.

 With a focus on industry-based projects you’ll work with major and independent Australian and international companies, giving you the opportunity to be involved in developing a collection of textiles to technical and market specifications.

 You have the option to study the Certificate IV full-time during business hours or part-time with classes held two evenings per week.

 You will study in state-of-the-art facilities at RMIT’s Brunswick campus with globally connected and industry-experienced teachers that will allow you gain direct insights into the role of a textile designer.

 What you will study: print, knit and weave